mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 # Learnit Project Knowledge - Release 1

 Last Updated: Nov 09, 2024 at 08:07:22 AM EST
-11/09: Removed Tooling section; it is now located in `.cursorrules` in the project repository
+11/09: Removed Tooling section; it is now located in `.cursorrules or other ai_instructions.md file` in the project repository.

 ## Notes to the AI